Double tapped breakers are a common circuit breaker defect — but they are also one of the easiest electrical problems to correct.

 - Add a circuit breaker – If your panel has enough room, you may want to install an additional circuit breaker and split the current double tapped breaker.

 - Install a tandem breaker – A tandem breaker could also be installed.
 However, your panel has to able to hold tandem breakers.
 You will need to read the information on the inside of your panel to see which breakers can safely and properly be installed.

 If you have no experience working on an electrical panel, it is a good idea to have a licensed electrical contractor complete the work for you.
 Playing with electricity without proper experience could be dangerous to yourself and your home!

 Contact the Professionals for Electrical Repairs in MD, VA & DC

-Contact us today for a free estimate on your home or office’s electrical work.
-We offer same day service, 7 days a week!
+Contact us today for a free estimate on your home’s or office’s electrical work.
+We offer same-day service, seven days a week!